 American Heart Association recommends that when hypertension is in question; take a set of blood pressures two minutes apart.
 Average the two blood pressures to determine what stage the patient could be in.

-To properly diagnose hypertension, a patient needs to have elevated blood pressure readings on two or more subsequent office visits.
+To properly diagnose hypertension, a patient needs to have elevated blood pressure readings on two or more subsequent office visits in a 1-4 week timeframe.
+Further, if the patient has a BP of >180/110 and CV risk factors, a diagnosis of HTN can be made off a single visit.

 Take the blood pressure on different arms to confirm an accurate reading.
 In some health conditions, such as: coarctation, thrombus, etc., blood pressure readings may be different and the provider should be notified.